insights

 Stress and social support

-In addition to anxiety, patients with FD have reportedly more depressive symptoms, more stressful life events, and less social support.7,9 A 2019 prospective randomized controlled single-blind study with 100 patients investigated the effects of comfort care on FD symptoms, gastric motility, and mental state of patients.7 The study’s results suggested that comfort care reduces FD symptoms, increases gastric emptying rate, improves gastric motility, relieves patients’ depression and anxiety, and promotes the rehabilitation of the disease.
+A 2019 prospective randomized controlled single-blind study with 100 patients investigated the effects of comfort care on FD symptoms, gastric motility, and mental state of patients.7 The study’s results suggested that comfort care reduces FD symptoms, increases gastric emptying rate, improves gastric motility, relieves patients’ depression and anxiety, and promotes the rehabilitation of the disease.
 In this study, comfort care was implemented as medical care that:7

 • Identified the patient’s stressors.